Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands

-We develop a unified framework for \emph{automatic debiased machine learning} (autoDML) to simplify inference for a broad class of statistical parameters.
-It applies to any smooth functional of a nonparametric \emph{M-estimand}, defined as the minimizer of a population risk over an infinite-dimensional linear space.
-Examples of M-estimands include counterfactual regression, quantile, and survival functions, as well as conditional average treatment effects.
-Rather than requiring manual derivation of influence functions, the framework automates the construction of debiased estimators using three components: the gradient and Hessian of the loss function and a linear approximation of the target functional.
-Estimation reduces to solving two risk minimization problems—one for the M-estimand and one for a Riesz representer.
-The framework accommodates Neyman-orthogonal loss functions depending on nuisance parameters and extends to vector-valued M-estimands through joint risk minimization.
-For functionals of M-estimands, we characterize the efficient influence function and construct efficient autoDML estimators via one-step correction, targeted minimum loss estimation, and sieve-based plug-in methods.
-Under quadratic risk, these estimators exhibit double robustness for linear functionals.
-We further show they are insensitive to mild misspecification of the M-estimand model, incurring only second-order bias.
-We illustrate the method by estimating long-term survival probabilities under a semiparametric beta-geometric model.
+We develop a unified framework for \emph{automatic debiased machine learning} (autoDML) for inference on a broad class of statistical parameters.
+The framework applies to any smooth functional of a nonparametric \emph{M-estimand}, defined as the minimizer of a population risk over an infinite-dimensional linear space.
+Examples include counterfactual regression, quantile, and survival functions, as well as conditional average treatment effects.
+Rather than requiring manual derivation of influence functions, our approach automates the construction of debiased estimators using three ingredients: the gradient and Hessian of the loss function and a linear approximation of the target functional.
+Estimation reduces to solving two risk minimization problems, one for the M-estimand and one for a Riesz representer.
+The framework accommodates Neyman-orthogonal loss functions that depend on nuisance parameters and extends to vector-valued M-estimands through joint risk minimization.
+We characterize the efficient influence function and construct efficient autoDML estimators via one-step correction, targeted minimum loss estimation, and sieve-based plug-in methods.
+Under quadratic risk, these estimators satisfy double robustness for linear functionals.
+We further show that they are robust to mild misspecification of the M-estimand model, incurring only second-order bias.
+We illustrate the method by estimating long-term survival probabilities under a semiparametric two-parameter beta-geometric failure model.

 \keywords{ Automatic debiasing, Neyman orthogonality, M-estimation, semiparametrics, causal inference}